zendulu/zendrive/README.md

 ### Options

-Options are not currently saved so you will need to reset to your preference on each startup of the mod.
+The following options are not currently saved so you will need to reset to your preference on each startup of the mod.

+#### Note timing

+**Default**: 4s

+Notes are triggered based on stage progress and are attempted to be queued approximately X seconds before you arrive to the marked location in the notes.
+Note that timing is approximate based on the vehicle's current speed and will obviously vary from the intended timing if the car is accelarating or braking rapidly.
+The left and right arrow keys will adjust the timing in 0.250 second increments.
+The default is 6s and will need to be adjusted to your preference.

 #### Season